To help your search use the Ctrl key and press F

 Demobilized on 4 April 1919.

-Married Sarah Cooper at St John's on 1 September 1900 and they had four children, William, Edith, Elizabeth and Thomas.
+He married Sarah Cooper at St John's on 1 September 1900 and they had four children, William, Edith, Elizabeth, and Thomas.

 Living at Naylors Fold.